oclipa/reactjs-cheat-sheet/README.md

 **Details**

 * Class components must access state and props using `this`(e.g. `this.state.XY`).

-* As a general of thumb, class components are preferred if you need fine-grained control of state, or you need actions performed outside of render() and you do not want to use React Hooks.
+* As a general rule of thumb, class components are preferred if you need fine-grained control of state, or you need actions performed outside of render() and you do not want to use React Hooks.

 **Class Component LifeCycle**